awsdocs/aws-iot-events-developer-guide/doc_source/expression-usage.md

 **String concatenation**
 For a string concatenation, you must use `+`\.
 A string concatenation can also contain a combination of literals, operators, functions, references, and substitution templates\.
-+ The evaluated result of the following expression is a string, `Greengrass Temperature Table 2000-01-01`\.
++ The evaluated result of the following expression is a string, `Greenhouse Temperature Table 2000-01-01`\.

   ```
   'Greenhouse Temperature Table ' + $input.GreenhouseInput.date